 We start early this morning, for an eventful day lays ahead.
 First, we must transfer the 40KMS to the remote international border with Laos where we bid our Vietnamese crew farewell and meet our Laotian guide and driver.
 From this hilltop border, we enter a different world where all is quiet and still, and even in this remote wilderness the laid back nature of Lao is evident as we cycle the hills and valleys on a beautiful, empty, and newly surfaced road leading us to the small riverside town of Muang Khua.

 Accumulated Ascent: 2000

 DAY 7: Muang Khua to Oudomxai.

-Forty five challenging kilometres will occupy us this morning as we undertake two significant climbs.
-The scenery is oh so typically Laotian, mountainous, forested for much of the way, and omni beautiful.
-With the morning’s challenge out of the way we can enjoy a wonderful 1100 metre descent over 20 splendid and exciting kilometres en route to the little community of Pak Mong, which gives a great feel for middle of nowhere towns in Lao.
+Forty-five challenging kilometres will occupy us this morning as we undertake two significant climbs.
+The scenery is oh so typically Laotian, mountainous, forested for much of the way, and ever beautiful.
+With the morning’s challenge out of the way, we can enjoy a wonderful 1100 metre descent over 20 splendid and exciting kilometres en route to the little community of Pak Mong, which gives a great feel for the middle of nowhere towns in Lao.

 DAY 10: Luang Prabang - Rest Day.

 It is difficult to imagine a nicer town in which to while away a lazy rest day than the splendid World Heritage site of Luang Prabang.
 Beautifully preserved colonial architecture and delightful old temples and monasteries sit on a small strip of land between the Mekong and Nam Khan rivers.
 While away some pleasant hours wandering the streets and alleys, visiting the temples and meeting the monks.
 And once your legs are tired take a seat and an espresso in one of the many charming little cafés - and how better to finish a wonderful day that a glass of wine as the sun sets beyond the fast flowing water of the Mekong?
 Your only regret will be that you have to leave.